transmission/transmission/docs/rpc-spec.md

 Method name: `port_test`

-Request arguments: an optional argument `ipProtocol`.
+Request arguments: an optional argument `ip_protocol`.
-`ipProtocol` is a string specifying the IP protocol version to be used for the port test.
+`ip_protocol` is a string specifying the IP protocol version to be used for the port test.
 Set to `ipv4` to check IPv4, or set to `ipv6` to check IPv6.
 For backwards compatibility, it is allowed to omit this argument to get the behaviour before Transmission `4.1.0`, which is to check whichever IP protocol the OS happened to use to connect to our port test service,